-Hearing loss and hearing-related conditions like tinnitus are a big problem in military members and veterans.
-Combat and military training expose service members to high-decibel sounds like can cause life-changing hearing loss over time.
-And unfortunately, a recent lawsuit demonstrated most military members’ ears have not been properly protected in recent years.
+Hearing impairments among US veterans is a major concern.
+Combat and military training expose service members to high-decibel sounds that lead to hearing loss.
+And unfortunately, the 3M Company lawsuit revealed that many military members’ ears have not received proper protection in recent years.

-Traditional earplugs are known for being able to block damaging noises from entering the user’s ear canal.
+Traditional earplugs block damaging noises from entering the user’s ear canal.
 This is ideal for most situations, but military conditions are different.
-Blocking out all sound can impede mandatory communication between service members, such as commands and other quieter sounds that soldiers must be able to hear.
+Blocking out all sounds prevents communication between service members and commands from generals.

-For this reason, military-standard earplugs must have level-dependent functions.
-Earplugs should contain a small filter that eliminates loud, damaging noises (like gunfire and explosions) from the ears while still enabling soft sounds to come through.
+For this reason, military-standard earplugs need level-dependent functions.
+Earplugs should contain a small filter that eliminates loud, damaging noises (like gunfire and explosions) while allowing soft sounds to come through.

-Other types of equipment like headphones or helmets can provide some noise reduction, but they are harder to transport and don’t provide the same protection as earplugs.
+Other types of equipment like headphones or helmets provide some noise reduction, but they are harder to transport and don’t give the same protection as military-grade earplugs.

 to find a John Foy office near you